Chambers Diversity Seminar: New York 2018

 10:00 - 11:00 (Second panel discussion)

-Our first panel will be focused on successful initiatives and the benefits of a diverse and inclusive environment.
-Our second panel is going to be analysing the measurements of success as well as the economic impact in implementing such initiatives.
+Our first panel focussed on successful initiatives and the benefits of a diverse and inclusive environment.
+Our second panel analysed the measurements of success as well as the economic impact in implementing such initiatives.

 Director of Diversity and Inclusion